babybluetit/Xaeros-Minimap-Modded-Support/README.md

 # Xaero's Minimap - Modded Support

 Adds icons to Xaero's Minimap for a range of modded mobs.
-This pack is made to support 1.16.5 mods, as such it is not guaranteed to work with older versions.
-A 1.12.2 branch is in development, but currently covers a much more limited selection of mods.
+This is the 1.16.5 branch of the pack, as such it is not guaranteed to work with older/newer versions.

-The pack can be downloaded here, or from the [Curseforge page](https://www.curseforge.com/minecraft/texture-packs/xaeros-minimap-modded-support).
+> The pack can be downloaded here, or from the [Curseforge page](https://www.curseforge.com/minecraft/texture-packs/xaeros-minimap-modded-support).

 ### Currently Supported: